apache/spark/docs/sql-ref-syntax-aux-resource-mgmt-add-jar.md

     The name of the JAR file to be added.
 It could be either on a local file system or a distributed file system or an ivy URL.
     Apache Ivy is a popular dependency manager focusing on flexibility and simplicity.
 Now we support two parameter in URL query string:

      * transitive: whether to download dependent jars related to your ivy URL.
+It is case-sensitive and only take last one if multiple transitive parameters are specified.
      * exclude: exclusion list when download ivy URL jar and dependent jars.

     User can write ivy URL such as: